Dawinz/dn-kategaya-express-site/README.md

-# DN Kategaya Express - Bus Booking Website
+# DNKategaya Express - Bus Booking Website

-A modern React-based bus booking website for DN Kategaya Express, providing premium bus transportation services across Tanzania.
+A modern React-based bus booking website for DNKategaya Express, providing premium bus transportation services across Tanzania.

 ## 🚌 About

-DN Kategaya Express offers safe, comfortable, and reliable bus transportation services in the Lake Victoria region of Tanzania.
+DNKategaya Express offers safe, comfortable, and reliable bus transportation services in the Lake Victoria region of Tanzania.
 This website allows customers to search for bus routes, book tickets, and manage their travel plans with an integrated SafariYetu booking system.

 ## ✨ Features